 Kamakura is a small coastal city about one hours south from Tokyo.
 The former capital of Japan makes for a great little getaway when you want to escape the craziness of Tokyo for a little while.
-The coastal town has many interesting sights and is surrounded by beautiful nature, which makes it a popular trip amongst both locals and tourists.
+Kamakura has many interesting sights and is surrounded by beautiful nature, which makes it a popular trip amongst both locals and tourists.
 With this itinerary we want to offer you some unique locations, less known or popular amongst the big crowds and therefore less crowded.
 A little more off the beaten track, if you will.
-This route requires more walking than the Kamakura Highlights itinerary but guarantees a relaxing time away from the bustle of Tokyo and discovering some of the best temples and shrines of Kamakura!
+This route requires more walking than the Kamakura highlights itinerary but guarantees a relaxing time away from the bustle of Tokyo and discovering some of the best temples and shrines of Kamakura!

 Getting to Kamakura from Tokyo

-Getting to Kamakura from Tokyo is quite easy.
+Getting to Kamakura from Tokyo is super easy.
 There are multiple trains with a direct connect from Tokyo and the travel time is approximately 1 hour.
 Both JR Yokosuka Line and the JR Shonan Shinjuku Line have a direction connection with Kamakura station.
 A one way trip takes about an hour and costs approximately ¥950, but if you have a JR rail pass, the transportation fee is free!
 For the best option from where you are staying we recommend you to have a look at GoogleMaps on the day itself.

 Getting around in Kamakura

 Kamakura is a relatively small sized town and you can easily explore the centre on foot or by bike.
 There are many bicycle shops that offer (electric) rental bikes for a few hours.
 Just note that there are some places where you cannot cycle, like the main shopping street or some of the temples located in the hills.
 There are also buses and taxis in Kamakura to take you to the more isolated sights like Zeniarai Benten and Zuisenji.

 Two national treasures can be seen in the temple.
 The first is an enshrined Buddha tooth in the Shariden hall, the second is the temple’s large bell (ogane).
 Next to the ogane, there is a teahouse where you can enjoy a cup of matcha tea or amazake (sweet sake) with some Japanese sweets and enjoy the tranquil ambience.